IBM/blockchain-network-on-kubernetes/DEBUGGING.md

   ![](images/error5.png)

-  It is intermittent issue and might occur becaue of network.
+  It is intermittent issue and might occur because of network.
 Delete the network and retry afresh after sometime.